Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Aggregate Response: Difference-in-Differences Regressions

-\subsubsection{Specification}
+\subsection{Specification}

 As Table \ref{tab:sumstats-pub-level} and Figure \ref{fig:sumstats-pub-level-trend} indicate, the publishers that switched to FPAs experienced a surge in average prices.
-In this section, we formalize this observation through a rigorous event study design that controls for publisher and time fixed effects, as well as seasonality, which is known to be prevalent in the industry.
+In this section, we formalize this observation through a rigorous \newgw{difference-in-differences (DID) design} that controls for publisher and time-fixed effects, as well as seasonality, which is known to be prevalent in the industry.

+\newgw{First, we create a dataset for each treatment--control group pair in Figure \ref{fig:diagram-changedates}; note that there is a single treatment date within each dataset.
+We truncate the data period before the control publishers (e.g., Global Company February Publishers) switched to FPAs, so that the data period is June 2011 to February 2018 for Set 1, January 2017 to February 2020 for Set 2, and January 2017 to August 2020 for Sets 3 and 4.}

-We first aggregate data to the publisher--day level: we tally the revenue and the number of impressions sold by each publisher on each day, and compute the average price based on them.
-We then estimate the following regression equation, separately for each treatment--control group pair:
+\newgw{Second, we aggregate data to the publisher--day level.
+That is for every publisher $p$ and day $t$, we tally the revenue and the number of impressions sold by publisher $p$ in day $t$, and by dividing those two numbers, we obtain the average price, $y_{pt}$.
+The data is winsorized by capping the values of $y_{pt}$ at the 0.1 percentile from below and at the 99.9 percentile from above. }